materialsvirtuallab/flamyngo/README.md

     # unique document.
     unique_key: _id
     unique_key_type: bson.objectid.ObjectId

+    # The following defines keys to exclude from the doc view.
+    # This is sometimes useful (or necessary) to reduce the size of the
+    # individual documents being viewed (for very large documents).
+    # This only affects the doc view.
+    doc_exclude:
+      - key_to_exclude

 # Basic auth can be set up by specifying user and password below.
 If these are not
 # set, then no authentication.
 Note that this is not the most secure.
 It is merely